Ivey Business School: History

 Business courses were first taught at Western in 1922 and the business school was officially created in 1950, when the School of Business Administration was established as a separate faculty at Western.
 In 1995, the school was renamed the Richard Ivey School of Business after an $11 million donation by the Richard M. Ivey family.
 The school is named after Richard G. Ivey, the father of Richard M. Ivey.

 In 1998, Ivey was the first North American business school to open a campus in Hong Kong offering business programs at the Cheng Yu Tung Management Institute.
 In 2010, Ivey became the first North American business school to offer the CEMS Global Alliance in Management Education, joining the likes of London School of Economics, HEC Paris, ESADE, University of St. Gallen, and Bocconi University.

 Rankings

-Ivey Business School has consistently ranked among Canada's top business schools.
 The Economist ranked Ivey's MBA program best in Canada for Education Experience, Career Services, and Student Quality in 2021.
 In 2023, Ivey's MBA program was ranked first in Canada by Bloomberg Businessweek.
 Financial Times ranked Ivey's Executive Education program number one in Canada.